-Science may be the calling of some while others have a penchant for business.
-But in today’s modern world, anything is possible, and there are always a few brave and artsy characters who exercise their courage and convinction to take their artistic careers seriously.
+Science may be the calling of some, while others have a penchant for business.
+But in today’s modern world, anything is possible, and there are always a few brave and artsy characters who exercise their courage and conviction to take their artistic careers seriously.

 Here are 10 people (including the Lego Master) who have managed to combine work and play in a way that’s not only enriching but fun.

 Recommended Reading: Virtual Victories – Finding Your Dream Job Via Social Media

 1. Nathan Sawaya – Lego Artist

 Based in New York, Nathan Sawaya is not just a full-time artist; he’s a Lego Certified Professional.
 He is acknowledged as one of the first people to have brought Lego into mainstream art.